albirrkarim/react-speech-highlight-demo/README.md

   <summary>What dependency this package use?</summary>

   <br/>

+  **NPM dependencies:**

-  see the [package.json](package.json) in this repo. see the `peerDependencies` once you build this package you will need only npm package that is in that `peerDependencies`.
+  - For React Speech Highlight: See the [package.json](package.json) in this repo. see the `peerDependencies` once you build this package you will need only npm package that is in that `peerDependencies`.
 Only react.

+  - For Vanilla Speech Highlight: No dependency, just use the vanilla js file.

+  **AI dependencies:**

-This package required open ai API for better doing text-to-speech task (solve the [problem](PROBLEMS.md#6-wrong-read-number)).
+  - This package optionally required open ai API for better doing text-to-speech task (solve many problem that i wrote in [PROBLEMS.md](PROBLEMS.md)).

+  - Optionally using any TTS API that can produce audio file for better sound quality.
+Like [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).

 </details>